 Online Tutors and Conversation Partners

 The Internet allows you to connect with people around the world.
 Language learners and tutors can now "meet" via Skype and online chats.
 You will find many websites that are dedicated to connecting tutors with language learners.
-For example, Italki https://www.italki.com/home connects students with foreign language teachers and tutors around the world, giving you the opportunity to learn from native speakers.
+For example, Italki connects students with foreign language teachers and tutors around the world.
 Fees vary.

-Social language learning has become quite popular.
-Websites such as connect language learners in different countries, allowing them to set up online conversations so that both participants can practice speaking and listening in the language they are studying.
+Social language learning is quite popular.
+Websites connect language learners in different countries, allowing them to set up online conversations so that both participants can practice speaking and listening in the language they are studying.
+Busuu, Babbel and My Happy Planet are three of the most popular social language learning websites.

 Language Learning Tips